13 Hanukkah Side Dishes So Tasty You’ll Want to Make Them the Main Event

 Sweet, spicy, tangy, and nutty all at once, these carrots will leave everyone rooting for another serving of this sheet pan Hanukkah side dish.
 Honey, chiles de arbol, citrus, and tahini deliver on those flavor notes, while in-season carrots get even sweeter once you roast them.
 To save time and oven space as you prep the rest of the meal, complete this vegetable recipe a few hours ahead and refrigerate until it’s time to dine.
 The carrots taste just as amazing chilled.

 One of the quintessential Passover and Hanukkah foods, this hearty yet healthy soup is so packed with delicious elements we have a tough time picking our favorite.
 The homemade chicken stock?
 Wait, no. The caramelized onions.
 Or what about the light and fluffy club soda-spiked matzo balls?
 Let’s just say all of the above is what we love most (and think you will to) about this classic Jewish recipe.

 Classic Potato Latkes

 Shredded potato latkes are a traditional Hanukkah dinner item, and we love how versatile they are.
 (Not to mention quick: A batch takes less than 30 minutes!)
-This easy holiday recipe is flavored simply with garlic and salt, but can be topped with applesauce, or remixed with sweet potato, beets, or carrots.
+This easy holiday recipe is flavored simply with garlic and salt, but can be topped with applesauce or remixed with sweet potato, beets, or carrots.

-Whether you pile it on top of latkes, swipe it up with your meat entree, or slather it on a brie-topped toast, this applesauce will steal the show the moment you add it to your Hanukkah dinner buffet.
+Whether you pile it on top of latkes, swipe it up with your meat entrée, or slather it on a Brie-topped toast, this applesauce will steal the show the moment you add it to your Hanukkah dinner buffet.
 The warm fall spices help each spoonful taste like the all-American pie.
 Have extra jars?
-Gift them to friends, neighbors, or co-workers for a Hanukkah present that will keep on giving for days to come.
+Gift them to friends, neighbors, or coworkers for a Hanukkah present that will keep on giving for days to come.

 Fresh Citrus and Cranberry Salad